Manatee Springs State Park

 To protect our forests, please do not bring your own firewood into the park.
 The Emerald Ash Borer infestation is spread by moving infested wood to a non-infested area.
 Wood is available at the park for a suggested donation of $7.
 For information, please call the park at 352-493-6072.

 Welcome to Manatee Springs State Park

 Manatee Springs State Park proves boardwalks aren’t only for the beach.
-Its 800 foot boardwalk runs through a majestic cypress forest overlooking one of Florida’s breathtaking first magnitude springs.
+The park's 800-foot boardwalk runs through a majestic cypress forest overlooking one of Florida’s breathtaking first-magnitude springs.

-People have enjoyed the cool waters of manatee springs for more than 10,000 years, from early Paleo Indians to modern park visitors.
-This magnitude spring – one of Florida’s first - releases an astounding 100 million gallons of water daily.
-This makes it a popular cooling off spot and a great place to stroll on the park boardwalk and gaze into the depths.
+People have enjoyed the cool waters of Manatee Springs for more than 10,000 years, from early Paleo Indians to modern park visitors.
+The first-magnitude spring releases an astounding 100 million gallons of water daily.
+This makes it a popular cooling-off spot and a great place to stroll on the park boardwalk and gaze into watery depths.

 The park also offers 8.5 miles of nature trails and a safe connection to the 32-mile Nature Coast State Trail, so don’t forget to bring your bicycles!

 Plan Your Visit

 More Places You Might Like